gumgum/gumdrops/_stories/molecules/SearchMultiSelect/README.md

 update      | callback that returns the latest change on options {function}
 context     | for now, this only affects the color of the Tag elements.
 (For not it only affects the tags, but it will support the input itself soon). placeholder | placeholder text {String}
+size        | size for the input, only md or sm are allowed {String}

 **Context list**:
 'primary', 'secondary', 'success', 'warning', 'info', 'danger', 'white'